KatherineJF/Resume/KJFitzpatMarkDownResume.md

 Role: Business Analyst and Project Coordinator

-Analyze requirements for new Java-based Point of Sales System for major retail department stores.
+* Analyze requirements for new Java-based Point of Sales System for major retail department stores.

-Technical coordinator during the implementation of a Java based Retail solution (Retail-J) for various retail companies.
+* Technical coordinator during the implementation of a Java based Retail solution (Retail-J) for various retail companies.

-Plan the implementation of new Wincor Nixdorf EPOS hardware with customized builds, Chip and Pin hardware and software
+* Plan the implementation of new Wincor Nixdorf EPOS hardware with customized builds, Chip and Pin hardware and software

-Conduct workshops to gather business and functional requirements for a new Java-based Point of Sale System.
+* Conduct workshops to gather business and functional requirements for a new Java-based Point of Sale System.

- Deliver gap analysis of the current Retail-J point of sale software application.
+ * Deliver gap analysis of the current Retail-J point of sale software application.

-Perform risk analysis of the Retail-J architecture and implemented Business Continuity measures to increase availability.
+* Perform risk analysis of the Retail-J architecture and implemented Business Continuity measures to increase availability.

-Conduct interviews with stakeholders to identify key assets
+* Conduct interviews with stakeholders to identify key assets

-Test and implemented database backups for optimizing functionality and developed and executed a data retention plan for over 600 users.
+* Test and implemented database backups for optimizing functionality and developed and executed a data retention plan for over 600 users.

-###Blackwell Consulting Services – Bloomington, Illinois 2001 - 2004
+###Blackwell Consulting Services â€“ Bloomington, Illinois 2001 - 2004

 Security Analyst